qdbp/palette_gen/README.md

 ### Worked Example

+This sections walks through the internals of computing a full palette.

+#### Viewing Conditions

 I "work" at night in a dim room and think dark themes are way too mainstream, so I want a dim-light friendly light color scheme.